dabblewriter/durable-apis/README.md

 # durable-apis

-Simplifies usage of [Cloudflare Durable Objects](https://blog.cloudflare.com/introducing-workers-durable-objects/), allowing a **functional programming style**, **lightweight object definitions**, and **direct access** to object methods from within Workers (no need for request building/handling).
+Simplifies usage of [Cloudflare Durable Objects](https://blog.cloudflare.com/introducing-workers-durable-objects/), allowing a **functional programming style** *or* **class style**, **lightweight object definitions**, and **direct access** to object methods from within Workers (no need for request building/handling).
 Heavily influenced by and loosely forked from https://github.com/kwhitley/itty-durable/.

 ## Features
 - Removes nearly all boilerplate from writing **and** using Durable Objects
 - Exposes only desired APIs to be called from outside
 - First class Typescript support
-- Allows a functional programming style in contrast to the object oriented style of Durable Objects
+- Allows a functional programming style in addition to the object oriented style of Durable Objects
 - Extends existing APIs rather than replacing them

 ## Example